UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 - We employ style constant files to maintain consistent UI design throughout the application.
 - We have organized separate services in the frontend to manage backend route calls efficiently.
 - Our filters are structured for high reusability across different parts of the application.
+- We used a provider to provide helper functions for the filter

 Backend Practices:

-- We utilize app context and nested routes to enhance the structure and readability of our backend.
+- We utilize nested routes to enhance the structure and readability of our backend.
-Security is a priority; we hash user passwords combined with a salt before storing them in the database to safeguard against external threats.
+- Security is a priority; we hash user passwords combined with a salt before storing them in the database to safeguard against external threats.
-- For critical APIs, such as those handling recipes and takeouts, we implement JWT to ensure that only authorized users can make requests.
+- For critical APIs, such as those handling recipes and takeouts, we verify JWT to ensure that only authorized users can make requests.
+So even if someone changes the token on the frontend, the backend is going to verify the token that it receives.

 Environmental Configurations: